- BMI is a ratio of a person’s height and weight.

 What if my BMI is low?

 Talk to your health care provider about whether you should be concerned about a low BMI percentile.
-They will likely look at your growth chart to see if you have been following roughly the same percentile as your have grown, or whether the percentile has dropped.
-Have a BMI classification of underweight can put you at risk for health complications such as a weakened immune system.
+They will likely look at your growth chart to see if you have been following roughly the same percentile as you have grown, or whether the percentile has dropped.
+Having a BMI classification of underweight can put you at risk for health complications such as a weakened immune system.
 It might also mean that you are missing out on key nutrients in your dietary intake.